Who doesn’t like a bargain? I sure do. And I am a sucker for 2-for-1 specials.

 What Motivations Influence My Views?

-Venema’s story has caused me to reflect on my own intellectual journey—from an agnostic to a theist; from a theist to a Christian who embraced theistic evolution; and, finally, from an adherent of theistic evolution to one who now espouses progressive creationism.
+Venema’s story has caused me to reflect on my own intellectual journey: from an agnostic to a theist; from a theist to a Christian, who embraced theistic evolution; and, finally, from an adherent of theistic evolution to one who now espouses progressive creationism.
 Do I hold my views based on evidence alone?
 Or are there other motivating factors?
 Like Venema, I would like to think that I hold my views because they best account for all the evidence, both scientific and biblical.
-But maybe I have a deep-seated skepticism of biological evolution because I too felt duped by well-meaning biology professors who taught me that the case for the evolutionary paradigm was airtight when, in fact, I later learned that was not the case whatsoever.
+But maybe I have a deep-seated skepticism of biological evolution because I, too, felt duped by well-meaning biology professors who taught me that the case for the evolutionary paradigm was airtight, when, in fact, I later learned was not the case whatsoever.
 I feel as if my journey to faith in Christ was waylaid because of my wholehearted embrace of the evolutionary paradigm, again based on a simplistic treatment of biological evolution.
 At one time in my life, I reasoned that if evolution can account for everything, then why is a Creator needed?
 God becomes superfluous in the evolutionary paradigm.

 My point is this: a complex interplay of several factors determines the views that each of us holds, including the relationship between science and the Christian faith.
 Sincere, thoughtful, highly educated Christians can look at the same scientific and biblical data and come to rather different conclusions.
 It is for this reason that when we discuss science-faith issues with others (both inside and outside the Church) we need to move past the evidence and learn about one another’s experiences and control beliefs.
 In doing so, hopefully we realize that no one position uniquely holds the scientific or biblical high ground.